Vijax0/ai-clip-creator/readme.md

 # AI Clip Creator

-AI Clip Creator is a machine learning tool that automatically identifies and extracts highlight-worthy moments from long videos, creating standalone clips without manual editing.
+AI Clip Creator is an AI tool that automatically identifies and creates highlight clips from streams and videos without manual editing.

 **Note:** This is an early prototype and may not function as intended.

-## Purpose

-A tool created specifically for streamers, content creators, video producers, or anyone who has long-form video content that they need to repurpose for short-form platforms and wants to automate the process of finding and clipping the best moments.

 ## Features

-- Identifies engaging moments like high-energy reactions, exciting gameplay, or key events.
-- Creates properly timed clips with natural start and end points.
-- Simple web interface for uploading videos and downloading clips.
+- **Easy setup**: Installer provided for Windows and Docker images for other OSes.
+- **Completely local and offline**: No external profiles or internet connection is required.
+- **Handles videos of any length**: Choose between short YouTube videos or multi-hour Twitch VODs.
+- **Complete web interface**: User-friendly front end for ease of use.

 ## Installation

+### Requirements

+- 32GB of free space
+- 8GB RAM minimum, 16GB recommended
+- NVIDIA GPU with CUDA support (heavily recommended, but not strictly required)

+### Windows

-1. Download the release for your OS.
+1. Download the latest version under releases.
 2. Extract the contents of the zip file.
-3. Run the `install` file according to your OS.
+3. Run the `install-windows.bat` file and wait for the installation to complete.
-4. Launch the application with the `run` file.
+4. Launch the application with the `run.bat` file.
-5. Access the front end with `http://localhost:5000`.
+5. Access the front end with `http://localhost:5000` or use the link.

-**Note:** The MacOS installer has not been fully tested and may not work as intended.
+### Docker

+1. Install [Docker](https://docs.docker.com/engine/install/) if not already installed.
+2. Pull the [latest](https://hub.docker.com/r/vijax0/ai-clip-creator/tags) image from Docker hub.
+3. Run with port 5000 exposed: `docker run -p 5000:5000 vijax0/ai-clip-creator:tagname`.
+4. Access the web interface with `http://localhost:5000` or use the link.

 ## Contributing

-Contributions of all kinds, including bug fixes, opening issues, feature requests, and code contributions are all welcome and appreciated.
+Contributions of all kinds are welcome.
 If you encounter any issues or have any feedback, do not be afraid to open an issue or submit a pull request.

 ## License